halfmarble/hm-panelizer/README.md

 ## TODO

-Here is a list of features we definitively want to add:

-- panelized parts position support

-And here is a list of wish features we would like to see:
+Here is a list of wish features that I personally would like to add when I have the time:

 - speed optimizations (rendering and panelization)
 - GUI for setting colors of Pcb layers, themes